 5) What are the main obstacles you faced/overcame when writing and publishing your book?

 There were a few frustrations from time to time with delays and errors, mainly with the person who was designing the interior layout – especially when I couldn’t contact her because she was in the USA and in a different time zone – but apart from that there weren’t really any obstacles.

 6) How do you promote/advertise your book?

-I used Facebook to promote it pre and post launch, I’ve run a competition to win a copy on Facebook and I’ve placed Facebook ads from time to time.
-There’s a link to it at the top of my personal and business pages on Facebook, I have a link to it in the signature of every email I send out, I have link on each page of my website to download a free except and also a link to it’s Amazon UK sales page.
-I’ve given away lots of copies as prizes in charity raffles and when I’ve given talks at events I’ve taken copies along with me to sell.
+I used Facebook to promote it pre and post launch.
+Additionally, I’ve run a competition to win a copy on Facebook and I’ve placed Facebook ads from time to time.
+There’s a link to it at the top of my personal and business pages on Facebook, I have a link to it in the signature of every email I send out, a link on each page of my website to download a free except, and also a link to its Amazon UK sales page.
+I’ve also given away lots of copies as prizes in charity raffles.
+When I’ve given talks at events I’ve taken copies along with me to sell.
 I’m planning on stepping up my marketing and implementing some new ways to promote it further.